yoginikokare/Namste-React/Assignments/Assignment 09 - Optimizing our app/Assignment 09 - Optimizing our app.md

 //dynamic import

-Is bundling good or bad?
-Good.
+`Is bundling good or bad?` Good.
 But you cannot bundle everything into only one. so when u think ur app size is huge then do chunking based on ur use cases.

-What happend when u do lazy load of component or you do on demand loading? it happens in routing.
+##### What happend when u do lazy load of component or you do on demand loading?
+it happens in routing.
 When you load component data (ex.
 Instamart component) using lazy
 ```const About = React.lazy(() => import('./Instamart'));
 ```
 so when u do inital app load, the index.js does not contain Instamart comp code.
 It contain only home comp code. when we do click on Instamart then one more file (instamart.js) gets loaded into network tab which contain all Instamart comp code.

-#### Suspens Component:
+#### Suspense Component:

 When you are loading components on demand I.e When you do lazy load for component then that time it's bundle js file take some time to load but meanwhile react tries to load component which code is not even thr so in that case react tries to suspend component loading ad throws routing error.
 To handle this case we use suspense component. we load component by wrapping into <suspense ></suspense >